-Divorce is expensive even without mistakes.
+Divorce is expensive even without mistakes and getting comprehensive guidance on divorce financial planning is critical.
 Read on to learn of the top eleven most common financial mistakes made in divorce.

 1. Mis-Specifying Marital vs. Separate Assets